 Our earth is an integrated system of natural environments, built environments, and social and cultural environments.
 Geographers study all of these various environments in each of the specialty areas of geography.
 This semester we will be examining these environments and their interactions with each other through this introductory geography course.
-GEOG 10100 fulfills three credits toward the Hunter Common Core Individual and Society (Social Science) requirement.
-This is NOT a physical science course.
-It does NOT fulfill Pluralism and Diversity.
+GEOG 10100 fulfills the Hunter Common Core Individual and Society (Social Science) requirement.

 By the end of this course, you should have a better understanding of the complex and dynamic interrelations between and within human and non-human systems on earth.
-These systems include climate, landforms, ecosystems, cultures, economics, food, cities, politics, and more.
+These systems include climate, landforms, ecosystems, cultures, population, economics, food, cities, politics, and more.